-- 1. A report prepared by the institutional caseworkers relating to his or her personality, social history, and adjustment to authority, and including any recommendations which the staff of the facility make; - 2.
+- 15. Any other factors the Board determines to be relevant. - (B) Before making a determination regarding a committed offender's release on parole, the Board of Parole shall consider the following: - 1.
+A report prepared by the institutional caseworkers relating to his or her personality, social history, and adjustment to authority, and including any recommendations which the staff of the facility make; - 2.
 All official reports of his or her prior criminal record, including reports and records of earlier probation and parole experiences; - 3.
 The presentence investigation report; - 4.
 Recommendations regarding his or her parole made at the time of sentencing by the sentencing judge; - 5.
-The reports of any physical, mental, and psychiatric examinations of the offender, including all handicap and disability information collected by or contained in the records maintained by the Department; - 6.
+The reports of any physical, mental, and psychiatric examinations of the offender; - 6.
 Any relevant information which may be submitted by the offender, his or her attorney, the victim of his or her crime, or other persons; - 7.
 The risk and needs assessment completed pursuant to section 83-192; and - 8.
 Such other relevant information concerning the offender as may be reasonably available. - 9.
 If an offender incurs a Class I Drug / Intoxicant Abuse misconduct report after being scheduled for a parole hearing, the Department of Correctional Services' substance abuse staff shall review the facts surrounding the misconduct report and shall submit a report to the Board at least one (1) week prior to the scheduled parole hearing, setting forth any additional treatment recommendations of the staff.
 In the event the report is not timely received by the Board, the offender's parole hearing shall be deferred for one (1) month and rescheduled accordingly so that the Board has adequate time to review the report. - 10.
 If an offender is scheduled for a parole hearing and incurs a misconduct report for escape, the offender's parole shall be denied and will be reset to review status.